 Learn More from Your Expert Dentist in Leland, NC

 Waterford Family and Cosmetic Dentistry offers both preventative and emergency dental services for patients located near Leland, NC.
-Dr. Bald specializes in general, cosmetic, and restorative dentistry, including periodontal care, for patients of all ages.
+Dr. Heinsheimer specializes in general, cosmetic, and restorative dentistry, including periodontal care, for patients of all ages.
 To schedule a consultation with our practice, contact our staff online or reach us by phone at 910.519.1624.